netanel246/spark-workshop/python/lab3-startups.md

 #### Task 1: Inspecting the Data

 This time, the data is provided as a JSON document, one entry per line.
-You can find it in `~/data/companies.json`.
-Take a look at the first entry by using the following command:
+Take a look at the first entry by using the following command(%fs allows us to inspect the DBFS of databricks):

 ```
-head -n 1 ~/data/companies.json
+%fs head /FileStore/tables/spark-workshop/companies.json
 ```

 As you can see, the schema is fairly complicated -- it has a bunch of fields, nested objects, arrays, and so on.
 It describes the company's products, key people, acquisition data, and more.
 We are going to use Spark SQL to infer the schema of this JSON document, and then issue queries using a natural SQL syntax.